austta/austta.org.au/adelaidehistory.md

 ---

 This is a list of historical timetables for
-[Adelaide Metro](https://www.adelaidemetro.com.au), State Transport Authority and the Municipal Tramways Trust.
+[Adelaide Metro](https://www.adelaidemetro.com.au), State Transport Authority, Municipal Tramways Trust, South Australian Railways and other historical operators in Adelaide.
 Each row in the table represents either an individual paper or PDF timetable.

-Last Updated  December  2017
+Current timetables can be found on the [current list](./adelaidetim.html).

+(This text last updated August 2019, list more frequently)

 <table>
 <tbody>